 The response and decision making for applications need to be fast due to increasing competition in the investment migration sector.
 Therefore, an effective verification process is a vital component of successful citizenship by investment programmes.

-Citizenship by investment programmes are an effective method of raising capital investment and attracting talent and experience that help to boost regional economic growth.
+CBI programmes are an effective method of raising capital investment and attracting talent and experience that help to boost regional economic growth.
 However, any significant inflow of funds brings a risk of money laundering or financial impropriety if not carefully vetted.

 Effective enhanced due diligence processes are imperative to ensure that only reputable and honest investors are allowed to obtain citizenship.
 Therefore, each investor application requires a thorough and careful audit to mitigate any security, financial crime, and reputational risks.
 This is known as due diligence.

 Average time to complete due diligence, including internal due diligence by the Unit and external due diligence by international, expert firms: three months.